JetBrains/teamcity-sdk-docs/topics/open-api-changes.md

 ## Changes from 6.5 to 7.0
 * new API calls: `BuildStatistics.findTestBy(TestName)` and `BuildStatistics.getAllTests()`
-* event\-method `projectCreated` of `j.b.serverSide.BuildServerListener` and `j.b.serverSide.BuildServerAdapter` now receives two parameters: `projectId` and `user`.
+* event-method `projectCreated` of `j.b.serverSide.BuildServerListener` and `j.b.serverSide.BuildServerAdapter` now receives two parameters: `projectId` and `user`.
 * no longer publish `AntTaskExtension*`, `AntUtil`, `TestNGUtil`, `ElementPatch`, `JavaTaskExtensionHelper` classes to the openapi package.
 Those classes can still be found in `<teamcity>/webapps/ROOT/WEB-INF/plugins/ant/agent/antPlugin.zip!antPlugin/ant-runtime.jar`
 * `Notificator` interface: methods `notifyResponsibleChanged` and `notifyResponsibleAssigned` changed second parameter from `j.b.serverSide.ResponsibilityInfo` to `j.b.responsibility.ResponsibilityEntry` (due to ResponsibilityInfo deprecation).
-* `j.b.serverSide.BuildServerListener` \- we've deprecated `responsibleChanged` method which used `j.b.serverSide.ResponsibilityInfo` parameter and added a similar method which uses `j.b.responsibility.ResponsibilityEntry`
+* `j.b.serverSide.BuildServerListener` - we've deprecated `responsibleChanged` method which used `j.b.serverSide.ResponsibilityInfo` parameter and added a similar method which uses `j.b.responsibility.ResponsibilityEntry`
 * new API calls: `j.b.agent.AgentRunningBuild.getBuildFeatures()` and `j.b.agent.AgentRunningBuild.getBuildFeaturesOfType(String)`.
 With help of these methods you can access build features enabled for the current build with all parameters properly resolved.
 * new API calls: `j.b.serverSide.BuildTypeSettings.isEnabled(String)` and `j.b.serverSide.BuildTypeSettings.setEnabled(String, boolean)`.
 These calls allow to enable / disable a setting with specified id (build runner, trigger or build feature), or check if it is enabled.
 * Classes from serviceMessages.jar no longer depend on `j.b.messages.Status` class.
-If you used some of the classes (for example, `j.b.messages.serviceMessages.BuildStatus` class) and want to make your code compatible with TeamCity versions 6.0 \- 7.0, please use `j.b.messages.serviceMessages.ServiceMessage.asString(...)` methods.
+If you used some of the classes (for example, `j.b.messages.serviceMessages.BuildStatus` class) and want to make your code compatible with TeamCity versions 6.0 - 7.0, please use `j.b.messages.serviceMessages.ServiceMessage.asString(...)` methods.
 * new API extension point to filter all build messages: `j.b.messages.BuildMessagesTranslator`
-* `j.b.serverSide.BuildServerListener` \- we've removed `beforeBuildFinish(SRunningBuild, boolean)` method which was deprecated since TeamCity 3.1, there is another method `beforeBuildFinish(SRunningBuild)` which can be used instead.
+* `j.b.serverSide.BuildServerListener` - we've removed `beforeBuildFinish(SRunningBuild, boolean)` method which was deprecated since TeamCity 3.1, there is another method `beforeBuildFinish(SRunningBuild)` which can be used instead.

 ## Changes from 6.0 to 6.5
 * Classes `j.b.serverSide.TestBlockBean`, `j.b.serverSide.TestInProject`, `j.b.serverSide.FailedTestBean,` `j.b.TestNameBean` are removed from the Open API.
 Interfaces `j.b.serverSide.STest`, `j.b.serverSide.STestRun` should be used instead.